sajanv88/simple-mediatR/README.md

 # SimpleMediatR
 A lightweight and easy-to-use implementation of the MediatR pattern for .NET Core applications.
-This library provides a clean and decoupled way to send request, and publish notifications within your application using the mediator pattern.
+This library provides a clean and decoupled way to send request, and publish notifications within your application.

 If you are looking for a simple and effective way to manage communication between components in your .NET Core application, SimpleMediatR is the perfect solution.